How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 Annual Net Metering with Reconciliation

-Some utilities allow credits to accumulate throughout the year but perform an annual "true-up" or settlement.
+According to the National Renewable Energy Laboratory, some utilities allow credits to accumulate throughout the year but perform an annual "true-up" or settlement.
 If you have excess credits at this time, you may receive a payment (often at wholesale rates) or lose the credits entirely.

 Legal and Regulatory Considerations